Europe stocks' tentative recovery rally fizzles out

-PARIS Aug 12 European stocks fell early on Friday, halting a tentative recovery rally in the previous session, as a short-selling ban on financial shares by France, Italy, Spain and Belgium failed to shore up the sector.
+PARIS Aug 12 European stocks fell early on Friday, halting a tentative recovery rally in the previous session, as a short-selling ban on financial shares by France, Italy, Spain and Belgium failed to spark a bounce in the sector.

 Ion-Marc Valahu, who helps run Geneva-based fund management firm ClairInvest, said the short-selling ban might not have that much of an impact in the long term.